-Short-beaked common dolphins are the most abundant cetacean off California, and are widely distributed between the coast and at least 300 nmi distance from shore.
-The abundance of this species off California has been shown to change on both seasonal and inter-annual time scales (Dohl et al. 1986; Barlow 1995; Forney et al. 1995).
+Short-beaked common dolphins are the most abundant cetacean off California, and are widely distributed between the coast and at least 300 nmi distance from The abundance of this shore. species off California has been shown to change on both seasonal and inter-annual time scales (Dohl et al. 1986; Barlow 1995; Forney et al. 1995).
 Historically, they were reported primarily south of Pt.
-Conception (Dohl et al. 1986), but on recent (1991/93/96) summer/fall surveys, they were commonly sighted as far north as 42°N (Figure 1).
-Four strandings of common dolphins have been reported in Oregon and Washington since 1942 (B. Norberg, pers. comm.).
-Of these, three were not identified to the species level, and one animal, which stranded in 1983, was identified as a short-beaked common dolphin (J. Hodder, pers. comm.).
-Significant seasonal shifts in the abundance and distribution of common dolphins have been identified based on winter/spring 1991-92 and summer/fall 1991 surveys (Forney and Barlow 1998).
-Their distribution is continuous southward into Mexican waters to about 13°N (Perrin et al. 1985; Wade and Gerrodette 1993; Mangels and Gerrodette 1994), and short-beaked common dolphins off California may be an extension of the "northern common dolphin" stock defined for management of eastern tropical Pacific tuna fisheries (Perrin et al. 1985).
+Conception (Dohl et al. 1986), but have been commonly sighted as far north as 42°N during 1991-2005 NMFS line-transect vessel surveys (Figure 1).
+Four strandings of common dolphins (Delphinus sp.) have been reported in Oregon and Washington since 1942 Norberg, pers. comm.), but three of these could not be identified to species.
+One animal, which stranded in 1983, was identified as a short-beaked common dolphin (J. Hodder, pers. comm.).
+Significant seasonal shifts in the abundance and distribution of common dolphins have been identified based on winter/spring 1991-92 and summer/fall 1991 surveys (Forney Barlow 1998). distribution is continuous southward into Mexican waters to about 13°N (Perrin et al. 1985: Wade and 1993; Mangels Gerrodette and Gerrodette 1994), and short-beaked common dolphins off California may be an extension of the "northern common dolphin" stock defined for management of eastern tropical Pacific tuna fisheries (Perrin et al. 1985).
 However, preliminary data on variation in dorsal fin color patterns suggest there may be multiple stocks in this region, including at least two possible stocks in California (Farley 1995).
 The less abundant long-beaked common dolphin has only recently been recognized as a different species (Heyning and Perrin 1994; Rosel et al. 1994), and much of the available information has not differentiated between the two types of common dolphin.
 Although short-beaked common dolphins are not restricted to U.S. waters, cooperative management agreements with Mexico exist only for the tuna purse seine fishery and not for other fisheries which may take this species (e.g. gillnet fisheries).
 Under the Marine Mammal Protection Act (MMPA), short-beaked common dolphins involved in tuna purse seine fisheries in international waters of the eastern tropical Pacific are managed separately, and they are not included in the assessment reports.
 For the MMPA stock assessment reports, there is a single Pacific management stock including only animals found within the U.S. Exclusive Economic Zone of California, Oregon and Washington.

 Figure 1.
-Short-beaked common dolphin sightings based on shipboard surveys off California, Oregon and Washington, 1991-96 (see Appendix 2, Figures 3-5, for data sources and information on timing and location of survey effort).
-No Delphinus sightings have been made off Oregon and Washington.
-Dashed line represents the U.S. EEZ, thick line indicates the outer boundary of all surveys combined.
+Short-beaked common dolphin sightings based on shipboard surveys off California, Oregon, and Washington, 1991- 2005 (see Appendix 2, for data sources and information on timing and location of survey effort).
+No Delphinus sightings have been made off Washington.
+Dashed line represents the U.S. EEZ, thin lines indicate completed transect effort of all surveys combined.